 Energy-saving is key

-But no matter which electricity product consumers choose, energy-saving is the safest and most effective form of climate protection.
+No matter which electricity product consumers choose, energy-saving is the safest and most effective form of climate protection.
 Every kilowatt-hour of electricity not consumed reduces the amount of climate-damaging emissions into the atmosphere.
-There is scope for energy-saving everywhere: for example, you can install devices at home which shut down equipment left in standby mode, or if you are shopping for new appliances, it’s best to go for the most energy-efficient option.
-And by buying green electricity to meet the electricity needs that remain after all these steps, you can make a real contribution to protecting the environment.
+There is scope for energy-saving everywhere; for example, you can buy devices which shut down equipment left in standby mode, or if you are shopping for new appliances, it’s best to go for the most energy-efficient option.